Speaking Bot: A breakdown of how web writers can use Google to concept visuals

 Budding writer-designer: But Shutterstock is so cheesy.

 Me: Yes, most of what you find there unfortunately is, but any client who doesn’t pay for original art or photography is going to end up using stock photography, which is, I’m afraid to say, somewhere on the same spectrum of cheesiness as Slavic wedding photography.
-I refer you to “elegant beautiful couple sitting on a boat with globe”.
+I refer you back to “elegant beautiful couple sitting on a boat with globe”.

 BWD: I’m designing a website for a restaurant.
 Should I use stock photos too?